chrislabarge/chrislabarge/content/posts/sd-format.md

 ---
 title: "Installing Raspberry Pi OS on SD card"
+description: "A guide for formatting and installing operating systems on micro SD cards for the purpose of running Raspberry Pi micro computers."
 date: 2017-02-27T18:30:21-05:00
 draft: false
 img: 'pi.jpg'
+imgAlt: "A photo of a Raspberry Pi micro computer."
 ---

 ## Overview
 A [Raspberry Pi](https://www.raspberrypi.org/) is an $35 dollar computer that is the size of a credit card.